netdata/netdata/packaging/docker/README.md

 ### Custom agent UID/GID

-By default, the Netdata Agent in the container will run with a user ID and group ID of 201, matching the default IDs used on normal installations of Netdata.
-In the unlikely event that you need to use a different UID or GID for netdata for some reason, you can set the `NETDATA_UID` and/or `NETDATA_GID` environment variables for the container to thedesired UID/GID.
+By default, Netdata in the container will run with a user ID and group ID of `201`, matching the default IDs used on normal installations of Netdata.
+In the unlikely event that you need to use a different UID or GID for netdata, set the `NETDATA_UID` and/or `NETDATA_GID` environment variables for the container to the desired UID/GID.

 ### Add or remove other volumes